deepanshs/mrsimulator/docs/user_guide/spin_system/spin_system.rst

     - :ref:`sy_api`
     - An *optional* instance describing the second-rank traceless symmetric *J*-coupling tensor following the Haeberlen convention.
 The default is ``None``.
-See the description for the :ref:`sy_api` object.
+See the description for the :ref:`sy_api` class.

   * - ``dipolar``
     - :ref:`sy_api`
     - An *optional* instance describing the second-rank traceless dipolar tensor.
 The default is ``None``.
-See the description for the :ref:`sy_api` object.
+See the description for the :ref:`sy_api` class.

 .. cssclass:: table-bordered table-striped centered
 .. _table_symmetric_tensor:
-.. list-table:: The attributes of a SymmetricTensor object.
+.. list-table:: The attributes of the SymmetricTensor class.
   :widths: 15 20 65
   :header-rows: 1